Leah's story was the inspiration for Women's Education Initiative

 The president of the Philippines Board of Governors, Mr. Loreto Leo S. Ocampos, honored Leah as a “Face of Hope” at a prestigious awards ceremony in March 2008.

 Leah’s story inspired people in her country and in mine; so I created a nonprofit to continue the good work we’ve all done together.
-WE Initiative.
+Women's Education Initiative.

 Women's Education Initiative founder Cheryl Hatch, center, poses with Leah Mamhot and Leah's mother, Rosalia, in the Phillipines in 2009.
 Leah had abandoned school and her dreams of becoming a teacher when her father died and she returned home to care for her family.